antonwierenga/activemq-cli/README.md

 ##### Parameters:
   - filter (list queues with the specified filter in the name)
+  - exclude-filter (list queues without the specified exclude-filter in the name)
   - pending (list queues for which the number of pending messages meets the pending filter)
   - enqueued (list queues for which the number of enqueued messages meets the enqueued filter)
   - dequeued (list queues for which the number of dequeued messages meets the dequeued filter)